hetalang/HetaSimulator.jl/docs/src/tutorial/sim.md

 ## Working example

-As an example we will use a model describing a simple two-compartment pharmacokinetic model stored in single __.heta__ file.
+As an example we will use a simple two-compartment pharmacokinetic model stored in a single __.heta__ file.
 It is expected that the model code will be placed into "index.heta" file located in the working directory.

-File can be downloaded here: [index.heta](./sim-files/index.heta)
+The `heta` model file can be downloaded here: [index.heta](./sim-files/index.heta)

 ```julia
 // Compartments